aerospike/act/README.md

 **Methodology for act_storage**

 The small read operations model client read requests.
-Requests are added at the specified rate to transaction queues, each of which is serviced by a number of transaction threads.
+Requests are done at the specified rate by a number of service threads.

 The large-block read and write operations model the Aerospike server's write requests and defragmentation process.
 The operations occur at a rate determined